wfw00d/GCD-Project/codebook.md

 The remaining columns are again average Fast Fourier Transform values.

-BodyAcc-"Body Acceleration"
+BodyAcc-"Body Acceleration"<br>
-GravityAcc-"Gravity Acceleration"
+GravityAcc-"Gravity Acceleration"<br>
-BodyACCJerk-"Jerk in the Body's movement" BodyGyro-"Angular Acceleration/Jerk of the body" this would be measured in radians/sec^2 or radians/sec^3 probably
+BodyACCJerk-"Jerk in the Body's movement"<br>
+BodyGyro-"Angular Acceleration/Jerk of the body" this would be measured in radians/sec^2 or radians/sec^3 probably